 Assessment will be via a range of written assignments and practical assessments, reports, in-class tests, formal examinations, presentations and group discussions.
 You will compile a portfolio of skills developed during practical sessions.

 Possible Progression (subject to availability)

-– BSc (Hons) Animal Behaviour & Welfare final two years at Plymouth University
+– BSc (Hons) Animal Behaviour & Welfare (entry at Level 5) at Plymouth University

-– BSc (Hons) Biological Sciences final year at Plymouth University
+– BSc (Hons) Biosciences (top-up) (Level 6) at Plymouth University

 – Animal Nutritionist

 – Veterinary Practice Management

 - Awarded by: Bicton College & Plymouth University